-For the last two years I have made this seasonal dip.
-It is super quick, doesn’t call for a lot of ingredients and offers up some fab, fall-themed presentation for your guests.
-But the best part is it tastes like you are indulging in decadent pumpkin pie with whipped topping laced into every bite.
+For the last two years I have made this seasonal pumpkin pie dip.
+It is super quick, doesn’t call for a lot of ingredients and offers up some fab, fall-themed presentation for Halloween parties.
+But the best part is it tastes like you are indulging in decadent pumpkin pie with fluffy whipped topping laced into every bite.

 This dip is also wicked flexible.
-It keeps for up to a week in the fridge so I used it as a topping for Camden’s breakfast waffles, iced vanilla cupcakes with it as a healthier frosting alternative, and ate way too much of it with a spoon—parfait style.
+It keeps for up to a week in the fridge so I used it as a topping for the boys’ breakfast waffles, iced vanilla cupcakes with it as a healthier frosting alternative, and ate way too much of it with a spoon—parfait style.

 This recipe is derived from here but I’ve tweaked it a little bit so the sugar and calories are reduced even further without loosing the taste.
 Makes 12, 1/2 cup servings.

 - 15 oz can pumpkin (I use Trader Joe’s Organic canned pumpkin)